Charles Bonnet: Life and work

 In this final proposition, Bonnet violates his own principle of continuity, by postulating an interval between the highest created being and the Divine.
 It is also difficult to understand whether the constant advance to perfection is performed by each individual, or only by each race of beings as a whole.
 There seems, in fact, to be an oscillation between two distinct but analogous doctrines—that of the constantly increasing advancement of the individual in future stages of existence, and that of the constantly increasing advancement of the race as a whole according to the successive evolutions of the globe.
 In Philosophical Palingesis, or Ideas on the Past and Future States of Living Beings (1770), Bonnet argued that females carry within them all future generations in a miniature form.
 He believed these miniature beings, sometimes called homonculi, would be able to survive even great cataclysms such as the biblical Flood; he predicted, moreover, that these catastrophes brought about evolutionary change, and that after the next disaster, men would become angels, mammals would gain intelligence, and so on.

 Bonnet had an influence on other philosophers and pre-evolutionary thinkers; James Burnett, Lord Monboddo is known to have studied his publications on insects and to have been influenced as he developed concepts on progression of species (evolution).

 Works

-Bust of Charles Bonnet by James Pradier, on display on the grounds of the Conservatory and Botanical Garden of the City of Geneva.
+Bust of Charles Bonnet by James Pradier, on display on the grounds of the Geneva Botanical Garden.